 Over the years and during the course of my studies, I have noticed a recurring problem in our society today.
 Ignorance of the Law.

 I became alarmed at how twisted people’s conception of the law or better put, the legal profession is.
 There are a lot of rights, both human and personal, attached to each individual as well as laws protecting such rights.
-I believe most people reading this will conclude that law in Nigeria respects people but I urge you all today that it is that way of thinking, that perspective that already condones the atrocious actions of those in power that ultimately stunts the growth of our legal system and inadvertently, our country.
+I believe most people reading this will conclude that law in Nigeria respects people but I urge you all today that it is that way of thinking, that perspective of the law that already condones the atrocious actions of those in power that ultimately stunts the growth of our legal system and inadvertently, our Country.

-Ignorance or carelessness towards the law not only affects us individually but the nation as a whole.
+Ignorance or carelessness towards the law not only affects us individually but the Nation as a whole.
 This platform is intended to serve as a medium to educate the common Nigerian, the average Nigerian, about rights owing to them, to us.
 So that armed with such knowledge, we can all move forward and together, create a better Nigeria.

 Thank you and hopefully, this could help as many people as possible in Nigeria to exercise their individual rights.